 In childhood, Carolena developed a passion for big band JaZz due to her father's influence and while she was exposed to other genre's, her love of the standards stayed with her.
-Although her formative training and experience was based in light opera, classical and musical theatre, in the mid-1980's she was introduced, through a former band member, to Frank Sinatra, Jr. and her love of JaZz was reborn anew.
+Although her formative training and experience was based in light opera, classical and musical theatre (including a rock opera) in the mid-1980's she was introduced through a former band member to Frank Sinatra, Jr. and her love of JaZz was reborn anew.

 Due to countless hours spent listening to Frank, Jr. perform with his big band in the French Quarter Lounge in the Four Queens Hotel and Casino (and developing friendships with both Frank and his musicians along the way), Carolena abruptly changed the focus of her own music – returning to her first love.
 Her respect for Frank, along with his passion for the music and his own multifaceted talent, greatly inspired and influenced her.
 Thanks to Frank, the JaZz bug had bitten her; Carolena was thoroughly hooked and her music was forever, joyfully changed.